-Schoolyard Ventures Entrepreneurship Boot Camp - Schoolyard Ventures is an innovative program that helps teens launch businesses, non-profits, and other real-world projects that are meaningful to them.
-The Entrepreneurship Boot Camp gives students an introduction to the program and helps them develop ideas for starting their own business.
-Associated Pathway: Entrepreneurship
+Schoolyard Ventures Entrepreneurship Boot Camp: 0.25 credits - Schoolyard Ventures, offered to Achievement House students, is an innovative program that helps teens launch businesses, non-profits and other real-world projects that are meaningful to them.
+Students can earn credit by completing all requirements.
+Associated Pathways: Entrepreneurship

-Schoolyard Ventures Entrepreneurship - Schoolyard Ventures provides students with curriculum, workshops, mentorship, and micro-capital to help them launch their own businesses.
+Schoolyard Ventures Entrepreneurship: 0.75 credits - Schoolyard Ventures provides students with curriculum, workshops, mentorship, and micro-capital to help them launch their own businesses.
 Students are encouraged to experiment with various business ideas and progress in the program at their own pace.
-Instructors and mentors help with the process as students work to bring their product to market.
-Prerequisite - Schoolyard Ventures Entrepreneurship Boot Camp Associated Pathway: Entrepreneurship
+Instructors and mentors help with this process, as students work to bring their product to market.
+Associated Pathways: Entrepreneurship.
+Prerequisite - Schoolyard Ventures Entrepreneurship Boot Camp.

-Search and Rescue (SAR) by Drone, Part 1 - Mission Possible - Career opportunities in drone technology are expanding.
-Become immersed in virtual search and rescue missions performed by drones.
-Learn how drone SAR teams operate to get the job done.
-Search and rescue is just one of many ways drones will change how the world operates.
-Soon inspections, construction, law enforcement, agriculture, and more will all be assisted by drones.
-Learn about drones, autonomous flight, and the foundations of the FAA Part 107 Remote Pilot Exam.
-The instructor travels to a variety of locations around the state to provide an opportunity to fly a DJI drone.
+Search and Rescue (SAR) by Drone I: 0.25 credits - Be immersed in virtual search and rescue missions performed by drones.
+You will learn how drone SAR teams operate to get the job done.
+Drone technology is in your future.
+Search and rescue is just one of many ways drones will change how we do things - inspections, construction, law enforcement, and agriculture, to name a few.
+Learn about drones, autonomous flight, and the foundations of the FAA Part 107 Remote Pilot Exam!
+Instructor will travel to a variety of locations around the state so that students can have an opportunity to fly a DJI drone.
 Associated Pathway: Drone Innovators

-Search and Rescue (SAR) by Drone, Part 2 - Safety Net - In part 2, the SAR missions become trickier.
-How are missions completed with drone flight safety regulations, FAA flight standards, flight principles, and drone design in mind?
+Search and Rescue (SAR) by Drone II: 0.25 credits - In part 2, the SAR missions become trickier.
+How do we complete missions with drone flight safety regulations, FAA flight standards, flight principles, & drone design in mind?
 This course emphasizes drone flight safety and the law.
 FAA Part 107 Remote Pilot Exam safety and legal questions are discussed.
-The instructor travels to a variety of locations around the state to provide an opportunity to fly a DJI drone.
-Prerequisite - Search and Rescue (SAR) by Drone, Part 1 Associated Pathway: Drone Innovators
+Instructor will travel to a variety of locations around the state so that students can have an opportunity to fly a DJI drone.
+Associated Pathways: Drone Innovators.
+Prerequisite - successful completion of SAR by Drone I.

-Technology Basics - Master the basic skills needed in today's digital learning environment.
-Learn uploading and downloading of documents, basics of Internet safety, copyright respect, acceptable use policy, keyboarding, and basic word processing skills.
-Associated Pathway: Computer Science
+Technology Basics - This course introduces students to skills that they will need in today's digital learning environment.
+They will learn keyboarding, basics of internet safety, copyright respect, acceptable use policy, basic word processing and presentation skills, and an introduction to webpage design.